Facts-and-Files/tp-api/README.md

 Head to https://laravel.com/docs/9.x/deployment#main-content for server requirements.
 Probably the PHP DOM extension is missing by default.

     $ sudo apt upate && sudo apt install php8.0-xml

+The deploy script should do most of the tasks autmagically.
+If needed run the

+    $ php artisan migrate

+manually in production.